How Is Rainfall Measured in Inches?

 Standard Rain Gauges

-Standard rain gauges are simple, old – fashioned tools.
-They are usually cylindrical containers made of metal or plastic, placed upright in the ground with the opening level.
-Rain collects inside, and after the rain stops, a calibrated ruler measures the water depth in inches.
+These gauges are placed upright in the ground with the opening water level.
+Rain collects inside them.
+After the rain stops, a ruler measures the water depth in inches.

 Tipping – Bucket Rain Gauges

-These rainfall sensor offer automated, continuous measurements, great for long – term and remote monitoring.
+These rainfall sensors provide automated and continuous measurements.
+They are great for long-term and remote monitoring.
 They are less affected by wind.
-However, they need regular cleaning and calibration to work well.
+However, they need regular cleaning and calibration to work properly.

 Radar – Based Rainfall Measurement